 Employee users must have the permissions to Create and Manage Connectors and Create root-level folders to add on-premises connectors.

-Navigate to Settings > Admin Settings > Connectors and then select Add next to Network Share or SharePoint connector.
+Navigate to Admin Settings > Connectors and then select Add next to Network Share or SharePoint connector.
 Please note that if you are using Citrix Cloud these settings are found in Content Collaboration > Manage > Connectors.

 Within the Add Connector dialog box, enter the display name for the Connector.
 Connectors must have a unique name and not one currently used on the account.

 You can choose the on-premises zone that is local to the Network Share or SharePoint site.